-The best tablet cases for kids are protective, sturdy cases that shield tablets from those inevitable, device-shattering drops.
-Even during those "oh no!" moments, with a good, well-built tablet case for kids, you don't have to worry about the possibility of a broken device.
+The best tablet cases for kids are sturdy, accident-aversive cases that shield tablets from those inevitable, device-shattering drops.
+Accidents happen.
+But even after those dreadful "oh no!" moments, a durable, well-built tablet case for kids will ensure that fallen devices remain unscathed.

-Look, we totally get it — no parent or guardian likes to see their hard-earned money being flushed down the toilet.
-That's why we've rounded up a list on the best tablet cases for kids with slippery fingers.
+We totally get it — no parent or guardian likes to see their hard-earned money being flushed down the toilet.
+That's why we've rounded up a list on the best tablet cases for kids with butter fingers.
 This way, you can have a peace of mind knowing that your child's tablet will remain undamaged even if it falls out of their hands.

 Now if you've already bought one of those Amazon Fire tablets, we recommend the FreeTime Kid-Proof Case as one of the best tablet cases for kids.
 If you've opted for a pricey Apple tablet, we've found plenty of cases to guard Apple's latest iPad, which we can understand wanting to protect (its $329 starting price is steep!).